zinzied/Passwords-gen-for-websites-with-database/README.md

 3. **Save Passwords**:
     - After generating a password, click on "Save Password" to store it in the SQLite database.
     - If the website already exists in the database, the password will be updated.
+    - After make passwords you can shows them by open :
+    ```sh
+    python db.py
+    ```

+4. **User Interface (UI) Setup:**
+   - The main window is set up with a title "Password Manager" and a specific size.
+   - The UI includes a label, a list box to display saved passwords, a search entry field, and buttons for searching and showing all passwords.

+5. **Password Display:**
+   - The `show_passwords` method prompts the user to enter a predefined PIN.
+If the PIN is correct, it connects to an SQLite database (`passwords.db`), fetches all saved passwords, and displays them in the list box.
+   - If the PIN is incorrect, a warning message is shown.

+4. **Password Search:**
+   - The `search_passwords` method allows the user to search for passwords by website.
+It connects to the SQLite database, fetches rows that match the search term, and displays the results in the list box.

+5. **Context Menu for Copying Passwords:**
+   - The list box supports a context menu that appears on right-click.
+This menu includes an option to copy the selected password to the clipboard.
+   - The `copy_password` method extracts the password from the selected list item and copies it to the system clipboard.

+8. **Database Interaction:**
+   - The application interacts with an SQLite database named `passwords.db`.
+It assumes the database has a table named `passwords` with columns for website and different types of passwords (strong, medium, hard).

+9. **Security:**
+   - A predefined PIN is used to restrict access to the full list of passwords.

+Here is a high-level summary of the main components:

+- **Imports:** Necessary modules from PyQt5 and sqlite3.
+- **Constants:** A predefined PIN for verification.
+- **PasswordManager Class:** The main class that sets up the UI and handles interactions.
+- **Main Execution Block:** Initializes the application, applies the dark theme, and starts the event loop.

+This code provides a basic but functional password manager with a graphical interface, search functionality, and clipboard integration for copying passwords.
 ### Modules

 - **strong.py**: Contains the function `generate_strong_password` to generate strong passwords.